 During the year ended June 30, 2019, the District agreed to participate in a Post-Employment Health Plan (PEHP) a defined contribution plan for collectively bargained public employees.
-International Association of Fire Fighters Local 2487 (Local 2487) will determine the plan administrator for the PEHP and the District agreed to contribute to the PEHP on behalf of the employees.
-As of June 30, 2019, the plan administrator has not yet been determined.
+Under the agreement with International Association of Fire Fighters Local 2487 (Local 2487), Local 2487 determines the plan administrator for the PEHP and the District agrees to contribute to the PEHP on behalf of the employees.
+The plan administrator for the PEHP is Nationwide Insurance Company (the Administrator).

-Employees who are members of Local 2487 non-supervisory group hired with the District on or before July 1 2014, will have a one-time contribution of \$1,000 made by the District to the employee's PEHP account for the fiscal year ending June 30, 2019; thereafter an annual contribution of \$120 will be made by the District to the employee's PEHP account.
-Employees who are members of Local 2487 non-supervisory group hired with the District after July 1, 2014 will have an annual contribution of \$2,500 made by the District to the employee's PEHP account.
-The employee will pay all associated account administrative fees for the PEHP to keep the account in good standing.
-The vesting period, if any, and uses of forfeitures will be determined in the plan document once the plan administrator is determined and the plan document is adopted by the District and Local 2487.
+Employees who are members of Local 2487 hired with the District on or before July 1 2014, will have a one-time contribution of \$1,000 made by the District to the employee's PEHP account for the fiscal year ending June 30, 2019 for the non-supervisory group and for the fiscal year ending June 30, 2020 for the supervisory group; thereafter an annual contribution of \$120 will be made by the District to the employee's PEHP account.
+Employees who are members of Local 2487 group hired with the District after July 1, 2014 will have an annual contribution of \$2,880 made by the District to the employee will pay all associated account administrative fees for the PEHP to keep the account in good standing.
+Contribution rates are established within the CBA and may be amended with by mutual agreement of the District and Local 2487.